Mount Kosciuszko: Higher Australian mountains

-Higher peaks exist within territory administered or claimed by Australia: outside the continent are Mawson Peak (2745 m) on Heard Island and Dome Argus (4030 m), Mount McClintock (3490 m) and Mount Menzies (3355 m) in the Australian Antarctic Territory.
+Higher peaks exist within territory administered or claimed by Australia: outside the continent are Mawson Peak (2745 m) on Heard Island as well as Dome Argus (4030 m), Mount McClintock (3490 m) and Mount Menzies (3355 m) in the Australian Antarctic Territory.

-Although not in Australia, Puncak Jaya in New Guinea, Indonesia, which stands at 4884 m, is the tallest mountain in the Australian continent and as well as Oceania.
+Although not in Australia, Puncak Jaya in New Guinea, Indonesia, which stands at 4884 m, is the highest mountain in the Australian continent as well as Oceania.

 In popular culture

 The 1863 picture by Eugene von Guerard hanging in the National Gallery of Australia titled Northeast view from the northern top of Mount Kosciusko is actually from Mount Townsend.

+In the well known poem by Banjo Paterson, The Man From Snowy River is said to hail from “up by Kosciusko’s side”.

 Australian rock band Midnight Oil recorded a song called "Kosciusko" on its 1984 album Red Sails in the Sunset, referring to the mountain.
 The spelling was updated to "Kosciuszko" for the group's 1997 compilation album, 20,000 Watt R.S.L.

-A species of lizard, Eulamprus kosciuskoi, is named for Mount Kosciuszko.
+A species of lizard, Eulamprus kosciuskoi, is named after Mount Kosciuszko.

 The mountain top was the finish line on the fifth season of The Amazing Race Australia.